 You might decide to go at it alone and search for student accommodation through online searches or tip-offs from your friends.

 Alternatively, you could try a lettings agency.
-They will be able to search their listings for those landlords happy to accept students as tenants (not all landlords do so, as some unfairly regard student tenants as a higher risk).
+They will be able to search their listings for landlords happy to accept students as tenants (not all landlords do so, as some unfairly regard student tenants as a higher risk).

-Types of tenancy
+The different types of tenancy

 - a joint tenancy